HouzuoGuo/laitos/doc/[Web-service]-GitLab-browser.md

 4. click "Download".

 ## Tips
+- Make the endpoint difficult to guess, this helps to prevent misuse of the service.
-The "Private Token" has API access to all of your git repositories, therefore keep it secured, and do not let untrusted persons get hold of it!
+- The "Private Token" has API access to all of your git repositories, therefore keep it secured, and do not let untrusted persons get hold of it!